vijayraavi/architecture-center/docs/cloud-adoption/governance/policy-compliance/what-is-a-cloud-policy-review.md

 ## The cloud policy review process

-Cloud policy reviews align existing IT governance and IT security policies with the [five disciplines of Cloud Governance](../overview.md): [Cost Management](../cost-management/overview.md), [Security Baseline](../security-baseline/overview.md), [Identity Baseline](../identity-baseline/overview.md), [Resource Consistency](../resource-consistency/overview.md), and [Deployment Acceleration](../deployment-acceleration/overview.md).
+Cloud policy reviews align existing IT governance and IT security policies with the [Five Disciplines of Cloud Governance](../overview.md): [Cost Management](../cost-management/overview.md), [Security Baseline](../security-baseline/overview.md), [Identity Baseline](../identity-baseline/overview.md), [Resource Consistency](../resource-consistency/overview.md), and [Deployment Acceleration](../deployment-acceleration/overview.md).

 For each of these disciplines, the review process follows these steps: